 If your images are blurry, badly sized or broken, why would you pay attention to their needs as a guest?

-If your property descriptions are outdated or non-existent, how do they know this is the ideal home for their family vacation?
+If your vacation rental property descriptions are outdated or non-existent, how do they know this is the ideal home for their family vacation?

 Your website is your business card, your chance to shine, to stand out from your competitors and make an emotional connection with the reader, your potential guest!